School of Nursing classroom

 Minimum Grade Requirement

-Students must earn a grade of C (2.0) or higher in each required nursing (N#) course, including didactic/theory and clinical courses.
+Students must earn a grade of C (2.0) or higher in each required nursing (NURSING#) course, including didactic/theory and clinical courses.
 Students must receive credit (CR) in any clinical course that is offered on a Credit/No Credit basis.
 Any student who earns a grade below C or does not receive credit for a clinical course must repeat the course and earn a C or higher (or CR in a clinical course) in order to progress in the program in accordance with subsequent course prerequisites.

 Pass/Fail